solidpixel/solidpixel.github.io/_posts/2021-02-25-invariant-tail.md

 number represented by a sequence of processing operations depends on the values of the numbers involved.
-Changing the order of operations changes the value of the intermediate numbers, which changes the precision, which can change the accumulator error, which can change the final result.
+Changing the order of operations changes the value of the intermediate numbers, which changes the precision, which can change the accumulated error, which can ultimately change the final result.

 This sensitivity to ordering is the reason why IEEE 754 is so fussy about the associativity of operations, and strict adherence to the specification